chalcid/wanted/README.md

-# wanted
+# Chalcids wanted

-Requests for chalcid specimens supporting scientific research
+_Requests for chalcid specimens supporting scientific research._

+* This is extremely strictly not for commercial exchange.*

+# By classification